 See the recipe card below for the remaining ingredients and quantities.

-Variations
+Substitutions & Variations

 - For a smokier butter sauce: Substitute the paprika for smoked paprika.

-- Low sodium option: If you are sensitive to sodium, make sure to use unsalted butter, then adjust the amount of added salt to taste.
+- Low-sodium option: If you are sensitive to sodium, make sure to use unsalted butter, then adjust the amount of added salt to taste.
 My recommendation would be to start with ⅛ teaspoon and add additional salt to taste.

 Instructions

-- Melt the butter.
-Add the butter to a microwave-safe bowl and cook for about 1 minute, or until the butter is just melted.
+Step 1: Add the butter to a microwave-safe bowl and cook for about 1 minute, or until the butter is just melted.

-- Mix in the remaining ingredients.
-Once the butter is melted, add in the salt, minced garlic, fresh parsley, paprika, cayenne and onion powder.
+Step 2: Add in the salt, garlic, parsley, paprika, cayenne and onion powder.
 Whisk together until smooth.
-Adjust spices to taste.
+Serve while hot with your favorite seafood.

 Recipe FAQs

 Yes.
-I typically use this simple seafood butter sauce for dipping cooked seafood in, but you can marinade and sauté seafood like shrimp in the butter sauce.
+I typically use this simple seafood butter sauce for dipping cooked seafood in, but you can also marinade and sauté seafood like shrimp in the butter sauce.

-Top Tips
+Sarah's Top Tips

 - Avoid over-melting the butter.
 If you microwave the butter longer than necessary, it can begin to brown the butter.
 The butter will still be usable, but it will have a darker color and a nuttier flavor and aroma.
-Or, start over and reserve the browned butter for baking desserts like Spiced Gingerbread Bars or Cinnamon Coffee Cake.

-Cajun Butter Sauce for Seafood
+Cajun Butter Sauce

 Ingredients